 a) A previously unknown medical problem is discovered.
 Consultation with the attending physician is required to determine the treatment.

 b) The treating team’s judgment is that the physical goals are not attainable.
-The provider and company then need to determine a new vocational goal based on the worker’s realistic physical capacities.
+The provider and employer/company then need to determine a new vocational goal based on the worker’s realistic physical capacities.

 c) The previously identified job is not available.